Optimal Calibration of the Endpoint-corrected Hilbert Transform: Calibration

 It is also helpful to separate bias and variability which is derived in Appendix~\ref{sec:derivation_bias_variance}.

-The MSE can be decomposed into squared bias term and variance terms.
-The bias captures systematic distortions, while the variance measures inconsistency between cycles caused by noise and phase-dependent leakage.
-The optimal calibration $C_{\mathrm{opt}}$ minimises both contributions jointly; any further improvement requires a reduction in leakage or noise in the ecHT itself, rather than relying on additional rescaling.\\
+The bias captures systematic distortions, while the variance measures inconsistency between cycles caused by noise and leakage-induced ripple.
+The optimal calibration $C_\text{opt}$ minimises both contributions jointly; any further improvement requires a reduction in leakage or noise in the ecHT itself, rather than relying on additional rescaling.\\

-In practice, $C_{\mathrm{opt}}$ is unknown and must be estimated from data.
+In practice, $C_\text{opt}$ is unknown and must be estimated from data.
 Suppose we have $M$ windows or trials yielding pairs $(Z_i,\hat Z_i)$, $i=0,\dots,M-1$, at a fixed endpoint.
 A natural empirical estimator is

 \begin{corollary}[Large-sample properties of the empirical calibration, Proof Appendix~\ref{sec:large-sample-conv}] Assume that the sequence $\{(Z_i,\hat Z_i)\}_{i\ge1}$ is strictly stationary and weakly dependent, with finite moments of order $2+\delta$ for some $\delta>0$.
-Then the estimator $\hat C_M$ in~\eqref{eq:C-hat} satisfies: \begin{enumerate} \item \emph{Consistency:} $\hat C_M \to C_{\mathrm{opt}}$ almost surely as $M\to\infty$; \item \emph{Asymptotic normality:} $\sqrt{M}\,(\hat C_M - C_{\mathrm{opt}}) \to \mathcal{N}_{\mathbb{C}}(\vec{0},\mat{\Sigma})$ for some covariance matrix $\mat{\Sigma}$. \end{enumerate} Thus, averaging over more windows or repetitions yields a calibration coefficient that converges to the theoretical optimum at the usual $1/\sqrt{M}$ rate. \end{corollary}
+Then the estimator $\hat C_M$ in~\eqref{eq:C-hat} satisfies: \begin{enumerate} \item \emph{Consistency:} $\hat C_M \to C_\text{opt}$ almost surely as $M\to\infty$; \item \emph{Asymptotic normality:} $\sqrt{M}\,(\hat C_M - C_\text{opt}) \to \mathcal{N}_{\mathbb{C}}(\vec{0},\mat{\Sigma})$ for some covariance matrix $\mat{\Sigma}$. \end{enumerate} Thus, averaging over more windows or repetitions yields a calibration coefficient that converges to the theoretical optimum at the usual $1/\sqrt{M}$ rate. \end{corollary}